timaeusx/ds4400-gene-expression/README.md

-# ds4400-gene-expression
+# DS4400 Classifying Acute Forms of Leukemia using Gene Expression Data
 Final project files and data repository for DS4400 Machine Learning and Data Mining at Northeastern University

-# Classifying Acute Forms of Leukemia using Gene Expression Data

 # Abstract: In several sentences, summarize your project (e.g., think of a Tweet).

-# Documentation:

 # Introduction: Summarize your project report in several paragraphs.
 ## What is the problem?
 For example, what are you trying to solve?
 Describe the motivation.